scalawithcats/scala-with-cats/src/pages/applicatives/validation.md

  - `readAge` should take a `Map[String, String]` parameter, extract the `"age"` field, check the relevant validation rules, and return a `Result[Int]`.

+Tip: Use the `parseInt` and `leftMap` methods described in the previous section to parse the age as an `Int`.

 <div class="solution">
 Here are the methods: